Skip to main content

 Get set up for job success with NCOA's Job Skills CheckUp

 NCOA has an online employment tool called Job Skills CheckUp that helps older adults get tips on how to succeed as a mature worker.
-All you have to do is tell us about your goals, describe your current employment situation, and the Job Skills CheckUp will create a personalized plan to help you find job openings, build a professional network, prepare for job interviews, and more.
+All you have to do is tell us about your goals and describe your current employment situation.
+Job Skills CheckUp will create a personalized plan to help you find job openings, build a professional network, prepare for job interviews, and more.

 As a mature jobseeker, it’s natural to have some fears.
 You might worry about your ability to keep pace with younger co-workers, adapt to new technologies, or handle other demands of employment.
 But keep in mind all the value you bring to the workplace: life experience, wisdom, creativity, and a willingness to learn new things.
 When you combine these qualities with the strategies in this article, you’ll be well on your way to landing the job of your dreams.